taisei-project/taisei/ENVIRON.md

 * **TAISEI_GL_EXT_OVERRIDES** *(default: unset)*: Space-separated list of OpenGL extensions that are assumed to be supported, even if the driver says they aren't.
 Prefix an extension with `-` to invert this behaviour.
 Might be used to work around bugs in some weird/ancient/broken drivers, but your chances are slim.
 Also note that Taisei assumes many extensions to be available on any sane OpenGL 2.1+ implementation and doesn't test for them, so you can't disable code that uses those this way.

+### Timing

+* **TAISEI_HIRES_TIMER** *(default value: `1`)*: if `1`, try to use the system's high resolution timer to limit the game's framerate.
+Disabling this is not recommended; it will likely make Taisei run slower or faster than intended and the reported FPS will be less accurate.

+* **TAISEI_FRAMELIMITER_SLEEP** *(default value: `10`)*: if over `0`, try to sleep this many milliseconds after every frame if it was processed quickly enough.
+This reduces CPU usage by having the game spend less time in a busy loop, but may hurt framerate stability if set too high, especially if the high resolution timer is disabled or not available.
+The default value should be reasonable.

+* **TAISEI_FRAMELIMITER_SLEEP_EXACT** *(default value: `1`)*: if `1`, the framerate limiter will either try to sleep the exact amount of time set in `TAISEI_FRAMELIMITER_SLEEP`, or none at all.
+Mitigates the aforementioned framerate stability issues by effectively making `TAISEI_FRAMELIMITER_SLEEP` do nothing if the value is too high for your system.
+This should be a safe default.

 ### Logging

 Taisei's logging system currently has four basic levels and works by dispatching messages to a few output handlers.
 Each handler has a level filter, which is configured by a separate environment variable.
 All of those variables work the same way: their value looks like an IRC mode string, and represents a modification of the handler's default settings.
 If this doesn't make sense, take a look at the *Examples* section.